Powered by

 The number of cases amid the financial crisis

 Hasan has spent around ₹ 3 lakh in the judicial process in the last 10 years.
 This is a big amount for him.
-“The fine government is trying to penalise from us with is more than our annual salary,” Hasan explains.
+“The fine the government is trying to penalise from us with is more than our annual salary,” Hasan explains.
 He further says that his monthly income is only eight to ten thousand rupees.
 In this also, on the day he does not go to work, his salary is deducted.
 Whereas Nawaz says, “If we go to jail for 10 years, our children will have to beg on the streets.”
 He asks if someone had that much money, would they be driving a bus?

 Transporter's strike: People kept searching for bus all day long

 The bus and other transport services strike by drivers has had a significant impact on the general public.
-A Lucknow resident, Sachin Singh, arrived in Bhopal by train from his home city, but now finds himself without any transportation to go to Indore.
+A Lucknow resident, Sachin Singh, arrived in Bhopal by train from his home city but now finds himself without any transportation to go to Indore.
 For the past three hours, he has been waiting at Bhopal's Inter-State Bus Terminus (ISBT).
 Concurrently, Shubham, journeying from Rajasthan to Hyderabad with a midway stop in Bhopal, is seated inside the ISBT, now facing an uncertain continuation of his trip.

 “The driver has said that he will let us know at 4 o'clock whether he will take us to Hyderabad or not.
 If he refuses to go further, I will have to go back to Rajasthan by any means.”
 Says 26-year-old Shubham.